 - When Barack Obama became president he kept his promise to Malia and Sasha and got a dog.

-- The family dog is named Bo.
-He is a Portuguese Water dog and he is black and white.
+- The family dog was named Bo.
+He is a black and white Portuguese Water dog.

 - Barack Obama won a Nobel Peace Prize in 2009 for his “extraordinary” efforts at international diplomacy and foreign policy.

 - Barack Obama reformed health care by passing the Patient Protection Act and Affordable Care Act on March 23, 2010.

 - Barack Obama won a second term as president in 2012.

 - Barack Obama has a wooden hand holding an egg on his desk.
 This is a Kenyan symbol of reminding people of the fragility of life.

 - Fragility means being delicate, vulnerable; being easily broken or damaged.

 - President Obama fun fact: He has read all of the Harry Potter Books.

 - President Obama fun fact: He worked at Baskin-Robbins when he was a teenager.

 Barack Obama Quotes